mmahekk/songwarp/README.md

 - Mahek Cheema

 ## Our Project
-A Music playlist manager that can convert a YouTube playlist to a Spotify playlist and vice versa, plus additional playlist manager features.
+Do you have a music playlist on YouTube you want on Spotify?
+Or a Spotify playlist you want on YouTube?
+This YouTube-Spotify Playlist converter has got you covered!

 ## Software Specification
 - Uses YouTube and Spotify APIs to build song instances with as much attributes as possible.
 This is done by